Thylane Blondeau: Modeling

 Blondeau began modelling at the age of 4, walking on the runway for French designer Jean Paul Gaultier and later for famous designers like Dolce & Gabbana, babylos, and L'Oréal.
 In 2006, the supplement of French fashion magazine Vogue, Vogue Enfants, designated her "the most beautiful little girl in the world".
-She had her first photoshoot at seven years old with photographer Dani Brubaker and would become the photographers muse.
+She had her first photoshoot at seven years old with photographer Dani Brubaker and would become the photographer’s muse.
 Brubaker cast her in multiple campaigns for Hugo Boss and other children fashion campaigns.
 She represented the French modelling agency success kids between 2005 and 2016.

 When she was 10, Blondeau was involved in a controversy over the sexualisation of children in advertising and the media when she appeared in adult clothing and make-up for the Vogue Paris supplement Vogue Enfants.

 At age 13, she appeared on the cover of the magazine Jalouse.

 In 2015, she signed with IMG Models.
 She walked the runway for Dolce & Gabbana.

-In 2016 Blondeau posed for Flaunt Magazine with her longtime photographer Dani Brubaker.
+In 2016, Blondeau posed for Flaunt Magazine with her longtime photographer Dani Brubaker.

 In 2017, she became a brand ambassador for L'Oreal Paris.
 She starred alongside Zendaya, Lucky Blue Smith and Presley Gerber in the Dolce & Gabbana millennial-themed spring/summer 2017 campaign.

 In 2018, she founded her own clothing brand, Heaven May.

 In December 2018, Thylane placed first in the annual "Independent Critics List of the 100 Most Beautiful Faces of 2018".
 It was her fifth consecutive appearance on the prestigious global list, having been 84th in 2014, 28th in 2015, fifth in 2016, second in 2017, and fourth in 2019.